deganandapriyambada/degananda.com/_posts/blog/2024-11-24-Welcome-to-pipenpoof-and-warm-greetings-to-you-!.md

 ![postimage80](/assets/images/2024-12/welcome-to-pipeloon.svg)

-# About Pipeloon and Me
+# About Pipe and Poof (PipenPoof.com) and Me
-Hello, my name is Degananda Ferdian and welcome to pipeloon where we try to solve a problem using digital pipeline. i am an IoT/IIoT enthusiast and somehow like to write and documenting stuff in my meantime.
+Hello, my name is Degananda Ferdian and welcome to Pipenpoof.com where we try to solve a problem using digital pipeline. i am an IoT/IIoT enthusiast and somehow like to write and documenting stuff in my meantime.

 Currently i work for an Information technology (IT) company as Digital technology consultant.
 I would like to share my journey and things that i've learned over the past of seven years (not as experienced as you, but i believe there is something that i can share).